AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/admin/sharing-settings.md

 ![](assets/main.png)

-When your Sales Connect account is first created, Sharing Settings are enabled.
+When your Sales Connect account is first created, [!UICONTROL Sharing Settings] are enabled.
 This gives your account admins the opportunity to create and organize your template categories before opening the floodgates and allowing users to share content into your team categories.

-When Sharing Settings are enabled, only admins will be able to share into categories unless sharing privileges are provided to a team or everyone.
-With Sharing Settings disabled, there are no restrictions and all users can share into any template categories.
+When [!UICONTROL Sharing Settings] are enabled, only admins will be able to share into categories unless sharing privileges are provided to a team or everyone.
+With [!UICONTROL Sharing Settings] disabled, there are no restrictions and all users can share into any template categories.

 ## Configure Your Sharing Settings {#configure-your-sharing-settings}

-1. In the the [web application](https://toutapp.com/login), go to the Settings page.
+1. In the the [web application](https://toutapp.com/login), go to the [!UICONTROL Settings] page.

    ![](assets/one-2.png)

-1. Under Admin Settings, select **Sharing Access**.
+1. Under [!UICONTROL Admin Settings], select **[!UICONTROL Sharing Access]**.

    ![](assets/two-2.png)

-1. Make sure **Sharing Settings** are enabled.
+1. Make sure **[!UICONTROL Sharing Settings]** are enabled.
 This means by default, only admins will be able to share templates in your template categories.

    ![](assets/three-2.png)